 ▶︎ The integration of the Google Job search only considers postings that are published directly on the Personio career page.

-▶︎ Enabling this option does not guarantee your position will appear in Google Jobs.
+▶︎ Enabling this option does not guarantee your job will appear in Google Jobs.
 Personio has no influence on this.

 Enable the XML feed

-To integrate job positions into your own corporate career page, select the Enable XML feed checkbox.
-If you enable the XML feed, you can pull all relevant data from the positions published on the Personio career page into your company's custom career page, and data related to your published positions can be accessed under youraccount.jobs.personio.de/xml.
+To integrate jobs into your own corporate career page, select the Enable XML feed checkbox.
+If you enable the XML feed, you can pull all relevant data from the jobs published on the Personio career page into your company's custom career page, and data related to your published jobs can be accessed under youraccount.jobs.personio.de/xml.

 Learn more about XML interfaces.